-The X3 Bar system comes with a 12 week exercise program.
-Different exercise are performed during each week.
-There are videos which describe how to do each of the exercises.
-As I watched the videos, a few of the exercise, I'd use suggest caution with such as:
+The X3 Bar system comes with a 12-week exercise program.
+Different exercises are performed each week.
+There are videos that describe how to do each of the exercises.
+As I watched the videos, a few of the exercises I'd caution with, such as:

 - Overhead press

 My thoughts on these were related to using proper form, band placement, and mainlining a constant grip on the bar.

 To understand how the X3 Bar system works, I need to tell you about variable resistance.
 This phrase comes up a lot on the X3 website and in videos.
 Variable resistance occurs when the resistance (tension on the muscle) changes (varies) as you perform an exercise.
 The resistance is less when you start to perform a rep and it's mostly when you're at the end of the rep.